 A course you have to take to fulfill your specific degree program.
 For example, all students pursuing a BA in International Development Studies take two required courses: INTD 2001 and 2002.

 A 4 month period in which courses take place.
-The three semesters occur in the fall, winter, and spring/summer.
+The three semesters (or terms) occur in the fall, winter, and spring/summer.

 A course outline that each professor distributes to their students at the beginning of the term.
 This has important information such as readings, assignment due dates, and mid-term test dates.